JanLahmann/RasQberry/documentation/RasQberry_Setup.md

 ```python
 sudo python3 .local/bin/rq_LED-test.py -c
 ```
 Your LED Light should now be turned on.
-To turn it of press ctl + c.
+To turn it off press ctl + c.

 If this method doesn’t work, you can also open the RasQberry Configuration Tool.
 Select `S – RasQberry Setup`, then `S7 – Enable LED Light` and finally `S8 – Toggle LED Light`.
 Your LED Light should now be turned on.
 To turn it off again select `S8 – Toggle LED Light` again.